arc06e/ASP.NET-MVC-App-with-EF6/README.md

      * update multiple db tables in one submission

 ## Intended Improvements
 Time permitting, I would love to add a new join table to store which movies are adapted from existing books and books which are in turn novelizations of existing movies.
-Beyond that, it would be great to incorporate TV shows and Radio programs with their own respective join tables which would indicate which were adapted from existing intellectual properties--we haven't even got to comic books yet!
+Beyond that, it would be great to incorporate TV shows and Radio programs with their own respective join tables which would indicate which were adapted from existing intellectual properties.
+Oh, we haven't even got to comic books yet!